Limited to 14 Travelers

 - Exceptional Comfort in a Truly Remote Setting

 Bear Camp is out there—way out there.
 But our isolated wilderness setting doesn't mean you'll lack for creature comforts.
-Heavy-duty weatherproof tent cabins are spacious, heated and furnished with real beds, a desk and a nighttime en suite potty, while the shared bathhouse has ecological composting toilets and hot showers.
+New private cabins are spacious, heated and furnished with warm beds, a desk and a nighttime en suite potty, while the shared bathhouse has odorless ecological composting toilets and hot showers.
 Meals are a highlight, created by our resident chef who makes the most of fresh local seafood and other regional fare.

 - A Scenic Roundtrip Flight is a Special Bonus